rmk2/goon_recon/README.md

 **Hint:** There exist other options which can be seen when calling `dashboard.rkt --help`, though these should _not_ be used in production.
-As such, `-j` allows the webserver to create valid JWT headers for _all_ requests, which means every request gets displayed as fully authenticated.
+As such, `-j` allows the webserver to create valid JWT headers for _all_ requests, which means every request gets treated as fully authenticated.
 Additionally, `-G` allows to supply one of the above groups directly, which treats all requests as having those permissions, which (in combination with `-j`) is very useful for testing what individual groups can and cannot see, but is obviously pointless for production.
 If you don't want group authentication in production, don't use `--group-auth`!

 ## Automated intel gathering w/ monolithic dispatcher